VenturaNotes/Knowledge/Computer Science/Programming Languages/Rust/O'Reilly/(Home Page) Programming Rust 2nd Edition by O'Reilly.md

 	- Inadvertent undefined behavior has been a major cause of security flaws
 - “So C and C++ put programmers in an awkward position: those languages are the industry standards for systems programming, but the demands they place on programmers all but guarantee a steady stream of crashes and security problems.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=24&annotation=3VZ64EHP))
 ### (1.1) Rust Shoulders the Load for You
-- “[[Stuxnet]], a computer worm found breaking into industrial control equipment in 2010, gained control of the victims’ computers using, among many other techniques, undefined behavior in code that parsed [[TrueType]] fonts embedded in word processing documents.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=24&annotation=3T2XK7IA))
+- “[[Stuxnet]], a computer worm found breaking into industrial control equipment in 2010, gained control of the victims' computers using, among many other techniques, undefined behavior in code that parsed [[TrueType]] fonts embedded in word processing documents.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=24&annotation=3T2XK7IA))
 	- “any software that might handle data from an untrusted source could be the target of an exploit.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=KBG4EW9Q))
 		- Not just operating systems and servers
-- “The [[Rust]] language makes you a simple promise: if your program passes the compiler’s checks, it is free of undefined behavior.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=YWQFAWPT))
+- “The [[Rust]] language makes you a simple promise: if your program passes the compiler's checks, it is free of undefined behavior.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=YWQFAWPT))
 	- “[[Dangling pointers]], [[double-frees]], and [[null pointer dereferences]] are all caught at compile time.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=TLFSQM5W))
 	- “[[Array references]] are secured with a mix of [[compile-time]] and [[run-time]] checks, so there are no [[buffer overruns]]” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=M8FK3PX8))
 		- “Rust equivalent of our unfortunate C program exits safely with an error message.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=RSGAQ36X))
 	- “Rust aims to be both safe and pleasant to use.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=NDDGSBUS))
-		- “stronger guarantees about your program’s behavior, Rust imposes more restrictions on your code than C and C++ do, and these restrictions take practice and experience to get used to.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=5KL7QMGE))
+		- “stronger guarantees about your program's behavior, Rust imposes more restrictions on your code than C and C++ do, and these restrictions take practice and experience to get used to.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=5KL7QMGE))
 		- “issues of memory management and pointer validity are taken care of.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=XZVKMT9A))
-		- “[[debugging]] is much simpler when the potential consequences of a bug don’t include corrupting unrelated parts of your program.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=IGBJQY4V))
+		- “[[debugging]] is much simpler when the potential consequences of a bug don't include corrupting unrelated parts of your program.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=25&annotation=IGBJQY4V))
 	- Still plenty of bugs that Rust cannot detect but undefined behavior is taken care of
 ### (1.2) Parallel Programming is Tamed
 - [[parallel programming]]